cseader/sle-rancher-os-manage/README.md

 ### Installing SLE Micro using SelfInstall ISO
 In this section you need to understand that now that your ISO has been modified and extended with an additional partition on the end you can only use it as a boot media from USB.
 So when you are attaching it to a virtual platform like VMware, KVM, or VirtualBox then you need to attach it as a bootable USB media.
 The CDROM media will not mount or recognize the 3rd partition.
 When booting with the USB media type it will read the ignition label and mount it.

-When you have the media mounted properly You will boot to the grub options to "Install SLE Micro"
+When you have the media mounted properly You will boot to the grub install options and select "Install SLE Micro"

+#### Register the SLE Micro system to Rancher with elemental-register
+This should now happen automatically if you followed the steps in the setup of the ignition and combustion and have included it in your SelfInstall ISO.
 ## Install downstream cluster using Rancher

 ### Install system-upgrade-controller to downstream cluster